kvarak/dnd/docs/_Classes/bard.md

 #### Spellcasting Focus
 You can use a musical instrument as a spellcasting focus for your spells.

-### Bonus Proficiencies
+### Bonus Skills
+When you join the College of Doors at 1st level, add Arcana and Astronomy to your class skills.
+You gain the skills *Arcana - Conjuration - Apportation* and *Astronomy - Navigation* and all their .

-When you join the College of Doors at 1st level, you gain proficiency with the Arcana skill and in the use of cartographer's tools, a set of important skills for plotting distances between Magic Doors.
+you gain proficiency with the Arcana skill and in the use of cartographer's tools, a set of important skills for plotting distances between Magic Doors.

 You have gained a substantial knowledge of portals and portal lore, and have advantage on checks made to detect, investigate, or understand portals.